spinningarrow/resume/resume.md

 ### Software Developer, ThoughtWorks Singapore
 #### March 2016 – present

+Working as a developer and part-time lead on several client projects, both on the front- and back-end

-- Worked on a single-page application for a multinational bank using AngularJS, Jasmine, and Cordova
+- A hybrid mobile banking app, built with AngularJS, Bootstrap, Jasmine, and Cordova
-- Worked on the backend of a microservices-based rewards platform using Java, gRPC, Ruby on Rails, Go, and Chef
+- A rewards platform for a unicorn startup, following a services-oriented architecture using Java, gRPC, Kafka and Postgres, with some services written in Ruby on Rails and Go
+- An intelligent analytics platform powered by React and Recharts on the front-end, Python (Django, Pandas, and spaCy) on the backend, and Ansible for IT automation
-- Working on an analytics platform using Python and React
+- A point of sale mobile application using React Native

 ### Instructor, General Assembly Singapore
 #### July 2016 – October 2016